-To enable the dependencies feature, access the mission control by clicking on the joystick icon 🕹️ in the top left corner of the Codecks website and click the organization settings button.
-You will find the dependencies setting in the features section of the settings.
+To enable the Dependencies feature, access the Mission Control by clicking on the joystick icon 🕹️ in the top left corner of the Codecks website, select Organization Settings button.
+You will find the Dependencies setting under the Features tab.

 On any open non-private card you will find a downward pointing arrow next to the red edit button.
 Click on the arrow to extend the lower part of the card.
 If the card already has dependencies, back links or card tags, this lower card area will already be expanded.
 Hover over this bottom expanded card area to reveal the dependency properties.

 Next to the gate icon which designates dependencies you will find two card numbers, the left showing the number of incoming dependencies (locked-by cards) and the right showing the number of outgoing dependencies (locking card).
 The strip under each of these numbers is colored by the card statuses of the representative cards (e.g. green if already done).

 Hovering over the dependencies area will show the dependency inspector which lists more details about the individual cards.
 You can toggle the inspector by clicking on the dependency area on the opened card.
 Toggling the inspector will make it remain open so you can click on any of the dependency cards to open it.